MadPirog/match3-game/README.md

 ## How to Run
 1. Clone or download the repository
-2. Open `index.html` in a web browser
-3. Play the game!
+2. Run the provided batch file to start the game server

 ## Development
 This project uses vanilla JavaScript with ES6 modules.
 No build step is required for basic functionality.